-I am now developing Trident Adventure into a not-for-profit community interest company.
-Delivering immersive, discovery wilderness experiences for a hard-to-reach community, from vulnerable young men to those who are in recovery from addiction.
-With the backdrop of a challenging adventure to focus on, we will introduce stress management techniques, improve personal awareness, promote healthy habits and build a self-perpetuating community using social media.
+I am now looking to collaborate with others and use the Trident adventure model to support better mental health in hard-to-reach groups.
+Delivering immersive, challenging wilderness experiences for vulnerable groups of young people, those in recovery from addictions, veterans and former emergency service personnel.
+With the backdrop of a challenging adventure to focus on we will introduce stress management techniques, improve awareness, personal leadership and build a self-perpetuating community, connecting through social media.

 My experience is that travel broadens the mind and widens your perspective.
 During these trips, there are moments when people’s faces light up.
 They realise that all the effort has been worth it, and that great effort brings the greatest reward.
 There’s an appreciation of the value of the moment, surrounded by the beauty in nature and away from distraction they get that true sense of who they really are.

 If I ever had a purpose in life this is it.

 Trident participant: “The trip was challenging but very rewarding.
 A few surprises were thrown in along the way which you won’t experience with a run of the mill organisation.
 If you’re looking for something a bit different that’s going to challenge you while being supported by a great team then look no further.”

 Visit Nick’s website: Trident Adventure

 Enjoyed reading this article?
 Read another like this: Life of Challenges